18F/e-manifest/README.md

 - To build and serve the app, run `rake serve`.
 - To deploy to 18F's cloud, run `rake deploy`.

+To add analytics support needed for production, prepend `JEKYLL_ENV=production` to any of the above commands.

 ## Running Tests
 Server tests are in rspec.
 Just run `rspec`.